Snehil2103/Physical-Design-workshop/README.md

 <img width="1278" height="756" alt="Screenshot 2025-08-12 113000" src="https://github.com/user-attachments/assets/59edf5e4-bdc7-43de-9a66-b74241eb341a" />

-8. Once synthesis has accepted our custom inverter we can now run floorplan and placement and verify the cell is accepted in PnR flow.
+7. Run floorplan and placement and verify the cell is accepted in PnR flow.

 Now that our custom inverter is properly accepted in synthesis we can now run floorplan using following commands